 Of course I wanted to know how she maintained those patience, she said, “You take breaks one evening and do other projects that may be smaller to help you feel like you’re moving forward, it helps you appreciate what you’re doing.”

 A Blanket of Memories

 Sometimes I think when we start projects large or small there is a greater process that occurs.
 I know since finishing this blanket Felecia has enjoyed using it and admiring her efforts with a humble smile.

-She mentioned it’s a memory of our farm; she remembers being a part of sheering each sheep and knows whose fiber it belongs to.
+She mentioned it’s a memory of our farm; she remembers being a part of each shearing season and knows the sheep of each section of the granny square.

 She plans to use her blanket and when I asked if she’ll be making any new projects in the future with fiber she said, “I might just go back to making scarves.
 This takes forever.” but also added, “I’d like to make a wool coat experimenting with weaving.”

 The art of wool speaks volumes and what a blessing to see so many shared skills transpire through one very talented and creative individual.

 I’m a blessed mom to have an amazing daughter.